Frequently Asked Questions

 Engagement activities during the COVID 19 pandemic

-We have continued community engagement online via tools on our website, spoken with community members via telephone and held online meetings with stakeholders.
+We continue community engagement online via tools on our website, speak with community members via telephone and hold online meetings with stakeholders.

 For information on other Council services and facilities visit our main website.